testcomputer/testcomputer/README.md

 <h2 align="center">Network Security Projects</h1>

 Welcome to my digital fortress of network security.
 Here, I explore the world of cybersecurity, balancing attack and defense strategies.
 This space is a collection of projects focusing on network vulnerabilities and how to counter them.
-I work mainly with Lua,Ruby, & Python in a Linux setting.
+I work mainly with Lua, Ruby, & Python in a Linux setting.
 Every project contributes to our understanding of cybersecurity, providing practical solutions.
 I encourage fellow enthusiasts and collaborators to join in this journey of discovery and innovation in network security.
 Inside, you'll find each project rich with valuable insights and tools.

 </h2>